yashobhan/Machine-Learning/README.md

 # Machine-Learning

-A repository containing some of the things I learn & work on a day-to-day basis.
+A repository containing some of the things I work on & learn on a day-to-day basis.

 These include:
   - Python